ray-project/ray/doc/source/ray-observability/key-concepts.rst

 Profiling
 ---------
-Ray is compatible with Python profiling tools such as ``CProfile``.
-It also supports its built-in profiling tool such as :ref:`ray timeline <ray-timeline-doc>`.
+Ray is compatible with Python profiling tools, such as ``CProfile``.
+It also supports its built-in profiling tool, such as :ref:`ray timeline <ray-timeline-doc>`.

-See :ref:`Profiling <dashboard-cprofile>` for more details.
+See :ref:`Profiling <dashboard-profiling>` for more details.

 Tracing
 -------